NicholasJRodriguez/Nicholas-Rodriguez-Showcase/README.md

 ### How This Landing Page Works
 - This root README is the portfolio homepage.
-- Each project folder contains its own README with deeper details.
+- Each project folder contains its own README with deeper details, a .ipynb for download and a .html for browser viewing.
 - Visitors start here → choose a View Notebook hyperlink → explore the notebook and analysis.

 ---